domRiddle/ASF/IPC.md

 Communication with IPC server provided by ASF can be done via any http-compatible program, including classical web browsers, as well as CLI utilities such as `curl`.

 Currently ASF IPC offers minimalistic API for bots management that can be accessed by appropriate endpoints.
-In the future perhaps we'll succeed in making fully-featured IPC GUI that will access that API in user-friendly way (**[#610](https://github.com/JustArchi/ArchiSteamFarm/issues/610)**), but until then you'll need to access those endpoints manually.
+In the future perhaps we'll succeed in making fully-featured IPC GUI that will access that API in user-friendly way (**[#610](https://github.com/JustArchi/ArchiSteamFarm/issues/610)**), but until then you need to access those endpoints manually.

 ---